Using FusionAuth on Docker

 The default FusionAuth Docker configuration sets up the network using the bridge configuration.
 This means that all the hosts defined by docker-compose.yml can access each other.
 However, it means that any applications running on your host machine cannot be accessed by FusionAuth using localhost.

 This is typically only an issue when FusionAuth is accessing resources outside of the Docker network to, for example, send email or request a webhook.
-If a Rails application is running locally on a Mac and you want FusionAuth, running in Docker, to send a webhook payload to it, localhost won’t work.
+For example, if an application is running locally and you want FusionAuth, running in Docker, to send a webhook payload to it, configuring FusionAuth to send the webhook to localhost won’t work. localhost in the Docker container refers to the Docker container itself, not the host machine.

 In this situation, do one of the following:

-• For Linux hosts, add extra_hosts: - "host.docker.internal:host-gateway" to your docker-compose.yml.
+• For Linux hosts, add the following lines to your docker-compose.yml.

 Modifying the FusionAuth service in docker-compose.yml to use other Docker networking schemes such as host may work, but isn’t fully tested or supported.